Core Concepts#

 # Extend Bob's multi-valued pets property with Whiskers and Fido.
 Note that

-# call bob.pets.extend() automatically creates the multi-valued pets property
+# calling bob.pets.extend() automatically creates the multi-valued pets property

 # even if its declaration is missing.